 - the motivation and context for the project

-- · who was involved
+- who was involved

 - what work was undertaken (including method, approach and time-scales)

 - financial considerations

 - examples of the project at work e.g. case studies

 - implications for practice

 - lessons learned / critical reflection

 - future plans arising from the work.

 Articles may also give an update on a project or campaign or be an extended news story.
-Length is flexible, but would generally be between 700 and 1500 words.Shorter pieces are more likely to be published quickly, and Letters to the Editor are always welcome.
+Length is flexible, but would generally be between 700 and 1500 words.
+Shorter pieces are more likely to be published quickly, and Letters to the Editor are always welcome.

-We are committed to the principles and practice of Equality, Diversity and Inclusion (EDI).
 Please provide details of how your service or project demonstrates that EDI values have been considered and addressed.